 Among polyglots there are champions.
 Thus, Cardinal Mezzophanti who lived in the middle of the last century knew 100 languages.
 Professor Heestermann from Germany knew 132 languages.
 The more languages man knows, the easier is the way he masters a new one.
 As polyglots say it is difficult to begin.
 But when you start learning a third language "everything is going on swimmingly".
 It is within everyone's power to know, read and speak a foreign language.
 But one should regard learning a foreign language as a very important task.
 The knowledge of other languages is very useful, especially if you have to work abroad or if you must read foreign literature in the original.
 If you know the language of a foreign country, you can talk to it's people and understand what they are speaking about without anybody's help.
-The knowledge of foreign languages also helps young people of different countries to develop friendship.
+The knowledge of foreign languages also helps countries voung people different to develop of